neroist/sitelen-pona-ucsur-guide/README.md

   ![an image preview of sitelen seli kiwen](./images/sitelenselikiwen.png)

   This font by jan Lepeka supports the most recent version of UCSUR (2024-02-20).
 It's personally my favorite!
 There are proportional *(glyphs take up varying amounts of space)* and monospaced *(glyphs take up the same amount of space)* versions of the font.
-Monospaced fonts in general are recommened for sitelen pona (both of the above fonts are monospaced). **sitelen seli kiwen juniko mono**, the monospaced version of sitelen seli kiwen juniko is used in the css below, fyi.
+Monospaced fonts in general are recommended for sitelen pona (both of the above fonts are monospaced). **sitelen seli kiwen juniko mono**, the monospaced version of sitelen seli kiwen juniko is used in the css below, fyi.

 If you are unsure of which font to pick, I would recommend nasin nanpa.